How to Homeschool Seventh Grade

 - Member-only access to detailed printable lesson plans and homeschool teaching tools to review lesson contents

 - Time-stamping feature on the activities for attendance and record keeping

 - Automated grading makes record-keeping simple and homeschool portfolios a breeze

-- Multiple avenues of support for parents including a responsive customer service team, a dedicated parent forum and even an active Facebook group.
+- Multiple avenues of support for parents including a responsive customer service team and an active Facebook group.

 - Affordable no-contract membership backed by a 14-day money-back guarantee.
 You can start, stop, or pause your membership at any time without penalty.

 Return to the 7th-Grade Curriculum Overview.
 Or explore the our other seventh-grade resources:

 - Seventh-Grade ELA Language Arts Curriculum